worthyag/SixLove/draftReport.md

 <br>

 A **model** in Django is defined as the "*the interface of your data*"[20].
-It is an object that defines the structure of the data in a Django app.
-This means that models are responsible for maintaining the entire application’s data and enables you to perform create-read-update-delete operations on the data.
+It is an "*object that defines the structure of the data in a Django app*"[23].
+This means that models are in charge of maintaining all of an application’s data and enables you to perform add, edit, delete, and view operations on the data.

 A **view** in Django is the user interface (UI).
-More specifically, it is a handler function that accepts HTTP requests, processes them, and returns the HTTP response.
+More specifically, it is a "*handler function that accepts HTTP requests, processes them, and returns the HTTP response*" [23].
 The view uses models to retrieve data, and then renders them to the UI using templates.
 Views in Django also have the functionality to create HTML pages, populating a HTML template dynamically- this is what I have done so far.

-A **template** in Django is a file that defines the structure of the UI.
+A **template** in Django is a "*file that defines the structure of the UI*" [23].
 It can be a file of any type, though in this project I have used HTML files.
 Templates are able to receive data from the view and render it to the UI.

 ## 4.3 The `planner` app